lukestynes/scrt-great-walk-nfts/README.md

 ## Development Deep Dive

-The project is built on **Secret Network** for privacy-preserving NFTs, ensuring that while users can publicly showcase their achievements, their data and personal location information are handled securely and privately.
+The project is built on **Secret Network** for privacy-preserving NFTs, ensuring that while users can publicly showcase their achievements, their data and information are handled securely and privately.
+This also means that only the owner of the token can see the current walk hints and locations, and even the owner can't see the future hints and locations, all thanks to SecretNetwork.

 ### Technologies Used

 - **Secret Network:** For secure, privacy-preserving NFTs.
-- **React/Next.js:** The frontend is built using a modern web stack to provide a seamless user experience.
+- **React/Next.js:** The frontend is built using a modern web stack to provide a seamless user experience, deployed on Vercel.
 - **Smart Contracts:** Smart contracts on Secret Network are used to manage NFT minting, evolution, and location-based updates.

 ### Contracts and Interactions